The Specials: Ascendancy of the Specials (1979–1981)

-In 1979, shortly after drummer Hutchinson left the band to be replaced by John Bradbury, Dammers formed the 2 Tone Records label and released the band's debut single "Gangsters", a reworking of Prince Buster's "Al Capone".
-The record became a Top 10 hit that summer.
 The band had begun wearing mod/rude boy/skinhead-style two-tone tonic suits, along with other elements of late 1960s teen fashions.
 Changing their name to the Specials, they recorded their eponymous debut album in 1979, produced by Elvis Costello.
 Horn players Dick Cuthell and Rico Rodriguez were featured on the album, but would not be official members of the Specials until their second album.